Stargazing in Coober Pedy: An Outback Experience Like No Other

 Astronomy Tours Coober Pedy

-Guided astronomy tours give you hands on time with good telescopes, and someone who knows where to point them.
-Guides will help you pick out constellations and planets, and tell a few stories along the way.
-It makes the sky easier to read, and more fun too.
+Guided astronomy tours give you hands-on time with good telescopes and someone who knows where to point them.
+Guides will help you pick out constellations and planets while sharing fascinating stories along the way.
+It makes the sky easier to read and more fun too!

 Popular Night-Sky Viewing Spots

-Around town there are several quiet spots with wide horizons.
-They are great for setting up a scope or just lying back and watching meteors streak by.
+Around town, there are several quiet spots with wide horizons.
+They are perfect for setting up a scope or just lying back and watching meteors streak by.
 No fuss.
 Just sky.

 Rooftop Stargazing At The Lookout Cave

-The Lookout Cave is famous for underground rooms, but its rooftop is a real treat.
+The Lookout Cave is famous for its underground rooms, but its rooftop is a real treat.
 You leave the cool quiet of the room, step up, and suddenly there is a huge open sky above you.
 The contrast is slightly surreal.
-Kind of like stepping from a cellar into a cathedral of stars.
+It feels like stepping from a cellar into a cathedral of stars.

 Planning Your Visit For The Ultimate Stargazing Trip